GoogleCloudPlatform/community/tutorials/run-spring-petclinic-on-app-engine-cloudsql/index.md

     [HyperSQL database][hyper].
 You will now switch from HyperSQL to using Cloud SQL as your database.

+1. Note: [spring-petclinic](spring-petclinic) provides a copy of the source code with the required changes already completed to run Spring PetClinic using Cloud SQL.

 [hyper]: http://hsqldb.org/

 ### Using Cloud SQL as your database